 How to Promote your School

 The plan is in place, everyone is on board, and you’re excited to roll out for the next school year.
-It’s time to get the word out and start attracting students.
+It’s time to get the word out, start attracting students and increase private school enrollment!
 You will need to get involved in some marketing activities to communicate the educational benefits of attending your school.
 You will also need the support of your staff, students, and parents.
 These are some activities you can try to get started:

 Word of Mouth